vmonaco/frailtySurv/README.md

 Clone and build
 ---------------

-Instead of installing from github, you can clone and build the project from source.
+You can clone the repository and build the project from source using RStudio.
 To create a project in RStudio from this repository, you must have both RStudio and git installed.

 -   In RStudio, go to File -\> New Project -\> Version Control -\> Git
 -   Name the project (eg. frailtySurv), choose location, and specify the Repository URL as `https://github.com/vmonaco/frailtySurv`